thehienvnag/hcg-interview-grpc-gateway/README.md

 ```sh
 docker-compose --env-file docker.env up --build
 ```
-This command will download the necessary Docker images (if not already available) and start the containers in detached mode.
+This command will build the necessary Docker images (if not already available) and start the corresponding containers.

 4. Wait for the services to start up.
 You can check the logs to monitor the progress:
 ```sh
 docker-compose --env-file docker.env logs -f